openlegend/core-rules/core/SRD.md

 **Description:** With a forceful blow, magical gust of wind, or telekinetic push, you move your target against its will. \newline

-**Effect:** The afflicted target is moved a number of squares equal to the power level of the bane divided by 2.
-The ending square is chosen by the attacker.
+**Effect:** The afflicted target is moved a number of feet equal to 5 x (the power level of the bane ÷ 2).
+The ending location is chosen by the attacker.

 ## Immobile